Mass media social marketing campaigns

 Toxic fat

-The LiveLighter® toxic fat campaign graphically depicted visceral ‘toxic fat’ around an overweight person’s organs.
-The aim was to illustrate negative health effects of overweight and obesity and encourage small changes to increase physical activity and eat a healthier diet.
-The campaign was developed by the Department of Health WA and ran first in WA in 2012 on media channels including television, cinema, radio, print and online.9
+The LiveLighter® Toxic Fat campaign aimed to illustrate negative health effects of overweight and obesity and encourage small lifestyle changes to increase physical activity and eat a healthier diet.
+The campaign graphically depicted visceral ‘toxic fat’ around an overweight person’s organs.
+The campaign was developed by the Department of Health WA and ran first in WA in 2012 on media channels including television, cinema, radio, print and online,22 with campaign advertising complemented by the LiveLighter® website, which offers free tools and resources such as recipes, meal plans and guidance on being more active.32

-The principal advertisement explaining ‘why’ overweight was a problem was more commonly recalled than messages showing ‘how’ to change.
-The campaign was perceived by almost all adults who recalled it as believable and making a strong argument for reducing weight.
-Approximately half of adults regarded the campaign as ‘relevant to me’ with adults who were overweight more likely to agree with this.
+The principal advertisement explaining ‘why’ overweight was a problem was more commonly recalled than messages showing ‘how’ to change.31 The campaign was perceived by almost all adults who recalled it as believable and making a strong argument for reducing weight.

 Sugary drinks

-A second phase of the LiveLighter® campaign targeting sugary drinks ran first in WA in 2013, with campaign advertising illustrating the contribution of sugary drinks to the development of visceral ‘toxic fat’ around vital organs.
-Television advertising was complemented by cinema, radio, print, outdoor and digital advertising.10
+The second phase of the LiveLighter® campaign targeted sugary drinks, with campaign advertising illustrating the contribution of sugary drinks to the development of visceral ‘toxic fat’ around vital organs.
+The campaign launched in WA in 2013 using television advertising that was complemented by cinema, radio, print, outdoor and digital advertising.33

 The sugary drinks campaign achieved a high level of awareness with about two-thirds of WA adults recalling or recognising it.
-The campaign led to a significant increase in adults recognising toxic fat build up as a health effect of drinking too many sugary drinks.
-The campaign was associated with short-term reduction in frequent (4+/week) consumption of sugary drinks among adults.
+The campaign led to a significant increase in adults recognising ‘toxic fat’ build up as a health effect of drinking too many sugary drinks.
+The campaign was associated with a short-term reduction in frequent (4+/week) consumption of sugary drinks among adults.
+A national cross-sectional school survey found that sugary drink consumption declined more steeply among WA secondary students than students in other states between 2012-2013 and 2018, coinciding with repeated airing of the LiveLighter® "Sugary Drinks" campaign in WA, suggesting the campaign may have hastened declines in teenagers’ sugary drinks consumption.34

 LiveLighter campaign: https://livelighter.com.au/campaign-and-media